ChrisFairless/climada_calc_api/README.md

 This is a work in progress.
 This first version only has the 'test' endpoints which provide precalculated dummy data in response to every request.

+This is the Heroku test version.
+It's a mess still.

 ## Install and run